China deports U.S. citizen convicted of espionage - Nigeria Today

 China has deported a U.S. citizen who was convicted of espionage after being held without trial for two years, removing a source of friction between Washington and Beijing.
 Sandy Phan-Gillis was arrested in March 2015 while about to leave mainland China for the Chinese-ruled, former Portuguese colony of Macau.
 A court on Tuesday ordered her…

-The post China deports U.S. citizen convicted of espionage appeared first on The Herald Nigeria.
+The post China deports U.S. citizen convicted of espionage appeared first on BusinessDay : News you can trust.

 Follow us on twitter @NigeriaTodayNG